 Time taken: 3.5 hours

-Travel tip: Set aside some time for visiting the two temples while planning your road trip.
+Travel tip: Set aside some time for visiting the two temples in Sri Lanka while planning your road trip.

 Day 2: A Day In Kandy

 Attractions covered: Temple of Tooth Relic and Kandy Lake

 Kandy in itself is beautiful.
 As mentioned before, the destination doesn’t really have a site from the Ramayana in Sri Lanka tour, but since you should be visiting Chilaw region, it is only prudent to visit Kandy.
 Plus, Kandy has a lot of stay options.

 Travel tip: We suggest you to spend a day in Kandy, exploring the city or shopping in the local markets.